History of Alabama Crimson Tide football: Early history (1892–1957)

-Xen Scott era (1919–1922)

-The school did not field a team in 1918 because of World War I. Former players Joplin and Moody were both casualties of the war.
+B.L.
+Noojin was selected to be the coach for the 1918 season, but no games were played due to World War I. Former players Joplin and Moody were both casualties of the war.
 The school resumed play once again in 1919 under coach Xen C. Scott.
 Arguably the best season under Scott was his first, in which the team lost its only game to Vanderbilt and set a school record for victories in a season with an 8–1 record.
 The 1919 team was led by All-Southern players in the line like Ike Rogers and Tram Sessions; and in the backfield such as Mullie Lenoir and Riggs Stephenson.
 The next season the Tide went 10–1 suffering its only loss 14–21 at the hands of SIAA champion Georgia.
 Baseball Hall of Fame inductee Joe Sewell also played for Scott.
 Alabama joined the newly formed Southern Conference (SoCon) in 1922.
 Coach Scott led Alabama to a 9–7 upset victory over Penn, one of the first times Alabama received national coverage.
 An account of the drive to beat Penn reads: "Alabama came back strong in the second quarter on the back of leader Charles Bartlett.
 Bartlett drove the team down the field on most notably a 22-yard run from the 27 that put the ball on the Penn 4-yard line.
 Pooley Hubert went in the rest of the way but fumbled the ball in the end zone.
 Shorty Propst recovered the ball and gave Alabama the 9–7 lead that they would never give up."
 After the game, when the news reached Tuscaloosa, "they started burning red fires and celebrating in a manner that Tuscaloosa had never seen before in its history."
 The next week Alabama beat LSU 47–3 in what was then the largest crowd ever to witness a game at Denny Field.
 Bartlett was given honorable mention on the All-America team of Walter Camp.